maulana677/maulana677/README.md

 # 💫 About Me:
 I am a D3 graduate of Information Management from Lampung University.
 Best Graduate of 2 Faculty Diploma Programs in 2022 and obtained a GPA of 3.42.
-Having internship experience at the Perkesmas Islamic Boarding School as a Junior Back End Developer, I learned a lot about how to complete a project with a team and teamwork to create information systems.
+Having internship experience at the Perkemas Islamic Boarding School as a Junior Back End Developer, I learned a lot about how to complete a project with a team and teamwork to create information systems.

 In the field of web development, I succeeded in completing a project, namely the Financial Information System for the Perkesmas Islamic Boarding School.
 Apart from that, I have a training certificate for Front End Developer in 2022 and Database Design & Programming with SQL in 2023 organized by Kominfo.